distributedweaknessfiling/dwflist/README.md

 ## Local program crashes

 If a file crashes a locally executed program this is generally not DWF Identifier worthy, unless it completely crashes a program that is commonly handling other data, files or tasks causing a denial of service effect that is noticeable to the user.
-If the file simply cannot be loaded properly and no other real effect occurs than the simple answer is "it's a broken file, it causes no problem, it just can't be loaded, to bad."
+If the file simply cannot be loaded properly and no other real effect occurs than the simple answer is "it's a broken file, it causes no problem, it just can't be loaded, too bad."

 ## Fuzzer/Fuzzing results